BAE173: 2020–2023: Debut with Intersection: Spark, Trace, Blaze, Odyssey: Dash, Peak Time and Dohyon's departure

-2024–present: New Chapter: Luceat and members' participation in Project 7 and Starlight Boys
+2024–present: New Chapter: Luceat, members' participation in Project 7 and Starlight Boys and disbandment

 On March 13, 2024, after participating in Peak Time and Dohyon's departure, BAE173 returned upon the release of their fifth EP New Chapter: Luceat and its lead single "Fifty-Fifty".

 On October 18, J-Min, Muzin, Junseo, and Youngseo participated in JTBC's reality competition show Project 7.
 On October 26, Hangyul, Doha, Bit, and Yoojun participated in iQIYI's reality competition Starlight Boys.
 On December 27, during Project 7s finale, member J-Min finished in 3rd place, placing him in the line-up of the project boy group Close Your Eyes.
 The remaining members Muzin, Youngseo, and Junseo, finished in 11th, 17th, and 21st places respectively.
 On December 28, during Starlight Boys finale, member Hangyul finished in 6th place, placing him in the line-up of the project boy group POLARIX.
 The remaining members Yoojun, Doha, and Bit were eliminated in the final round in episode 10.

+On February 28, 2026, Hangyul's contract with Pocketdol Studio ended.

+On November 6, 2025, Doha was reported to have filed a lawsuit PocketDol to suspend the non-existence of his exclusive contract and a way to suspend the validity of the contract.
+Doha revealed the lawsuit included “issues with payments, the agency’s deteriorating financial situation, unilateral suspensions of activities, and a breakdown of trust.”
+The lawsuit revealed that PocketDol is in horrendous financial debt to where the company can’t pay for everything and Doha’s reason for the suspension of activities was because Doha was put on a hiatus unknowingly.
+PocketDol revealed during Starlight Boys that Doha’s attitude needed to be improved and after a fan event, PocketDol reported Doha had left the venue and even used profanity, thus putting him on a hiatus without Doha’s acknowledgment.
+On April 16, 2026, the court sided with Doha to suspend his exclusive contract and presumably departed from the group as he began venturing out solo activities.

+On July 14, 2026, PocketDol Studio released a statement regarding of the contracts of the remaining members Yoojun, Muzin, Junseo, Youngseo, and Bit.
+The statement announced that the members’ exclusive contracts had ended on June 30, 2026 and each member was going to go on their separate ways.
+Thus confirming the group disbanded after their contracts ended.